BOTANICAL ART & ARTISTS

 Picture

 RHS Botanical Art Show 2015 (27th - 28th February 2015) .
-This was the first ever show in the Lindley Hall completely dedicated to Botanical Art - however the display boards have now changed
+This was the first ever show in the Lindley Hall completely dedicated to Botanical Art - however exhibition has now moved to the Saatchi Gallery and the artwork is framed for a three week exhibition

 BOTANICAL ART AND ARTISTS RECOMMENDS: Those aspiring to exhibit at RHS Botanical Art Shows should